crygup/fish/Privacy Policy.md

 - Provide User Commands: The data collected is utilized to process and execute user commands efficiently.
 - User-Specified Logging: Fishie may store data as per the user's request for logging purposes.
+- XP and Levelling: Message counts are used to calculate XP, track user levels, and provide XP-based rewards and features.

 ## Opting Out and Data Deletion